 Both kids love and benefit from essential oils!
 They help with Robert’s sensory overload, feelings of anxiousness and sadness, and clear the fog from his brain.
 For Gisele they help ease her digestive discomfort, boost her immune system, and help her wind down for a better more restful sleep.
 If you want to learn more, head over to my doTERRA dream page and learn how doTERRA has changed our lives financially.
 I’ll be sharing more about how we use essential oils for our physical and emotional needs in the coming weeks.
-Essential oils are our second form of medicine.
+Essential oils are what we reach for to help us stay well.

 Finally though, both kids benefit most from Sean and I loving God, loving each other, and loving them.
 We’re far from perfect, but we do our best.
 We admit when we’re wrong, draw firm boundaries, and love on them every chance we get.
 We let them be their wildly different selves, and help guide them as best we can to grow up loving God and serving people.

 I hope that this post encourages those of you out there who are like me.
 Who have two kids who are total opposites, who get completely overwhelmed trying to be the mom each kiddo needs.
 You’ve got his.
 God gave them to you for a reason.
 You are an amazing mom.